 only reach a little of the innermost step, as I suspected.

-doesn't fit inside curves like that.
-So I spent a half-hour
+It just doesn't fit inside curves like that.
+So I spent a

-hammer and chisel, quickly and roughly chopping out whatever
+half-hour or so with hammer and chisel, quickly and roughly

-or 40 minutes with the angle grinder, and the inside is
+with the angle grinder, and the inside is nearly done!

-done!
 Makes incredible dust.
-I had to go over it
+I had to go over it with the

 belt sander, because the angle grinder doesn't make an even